Skip to content

 Builder for structs

-Builder for free functions
+Builder for functions

-Builder for associated methods
+Builder for methods

-Panic safebuild() returns a Result
+Panic safebuild() returns Result

 Generates T::builder() methodonly Builder::default()